A Day in the Life of K - 4 Students

 This wonderful April tradition enables grandparents to see their grandchildren in the School setting, and enjoy a class performance as well as classroom visit with each child.
 This special day falls close to Virginia Garden Week, and many grandparents travel great distances to join us.
 If a grandparents is unable to attend, another adults ("special friends") are very welcome to join us for this day.

-In this annual fundraiser, our students are sponsored for a February morning of jump roping, and our teachers dress in red to cheer them on.
+In this annual fundraiser, our students are sponsored for a February morning of jump roping, hula-hopping, and dancing.

 Kindergartners and their families come to school one evening wearing pajamas to celebrate the end of their study of the moon.
 Games, activities, snacks, and a special performance by the Kindergarten are all on the program of events for this special evening.

 Each January we celebrate Mozart's birthday with live musical performances and talks from teachers, parents, and special guests about pieces of serious music that are special to them.
 Of course we also sing “Happy Birthday” to Mozart!

 After studying ancient Egypt, first grade students become high priests and priestesses.
 Using their new knowledge and skills, they mummify the Head of the Learning Village.

 Two poetry festivals each year allow each Kindergarten through fourth grade students to participate individually or as part of a group, and guest presenters have included parents, grandparents, older School students, teachers, staff, and administrators.